 Failure to align that effort with employee values and behaviors can create additional risks to an organization’s culture and failure of the overall implementation of the digital transformation strategy.

 Why Culture Change is Essential for Digital Transformation?

 Organizational culture consists of the collective attitude, behaviors, goals, and practices performed by your frontline employees and management.
 It has a critical role not only in how your team members make internal business decisions but also in the way they approach customers or processes outside the internal collaboration.

 Thus starting digital culture transformation initiatives is an important step toward re-designing how an organization operates and defining desirable behavior and employee engagement.

-Even though this process might not have key performance indicators, it could still outline performance metrics and use artificial intelligence and online platforms to identify signs of irresponsible behavior that can slow down or shipwreck strategy implementation.
+Even though this process might not have key performance indicators, it can follow a certain digital transformation framework - it could still outline performance metrics and use artificial intelligence and online platforms to identify signs of irresponsible behavior that can slow down or shipwreck strategy implementation.

 Company Culture is Built Through the People You Hire, the Processes You Employ, and the Values You Proclaim

 Transformations made in line with digitalization let a company transform its business processes from risk-based decision-making and limited understanding to much more market competitiveness, centered around customer experience, using artificial intelligence and data-powered insights or robotic process automation.

 But still, an important challenge in front of senior leaders is keeping the balance between the right amount of technologies and employee behavior monitoring from one side, but also answering cultural challenges and human factors from another.